 While the test seemed to suggest it certainly was having a massive effect on ranking performance, Sam still wasn’t convinced overall success was purely down to CTR.

 Ranking highly is one thing, but getting people to actually click on your page in the first place is a completely different kettle of fish.
-Sam proposed that without natural traffic – created via enticing Meta titles and descriptions – your rankings become somewhat superfluous.
+Sam proposed that without natural traffic – created via enticing meta titles and descriptions – your rankings become somewhat superfluous.

-Using an example of two plumbing organisations in London, he was able to demonstrate both good and bad Meta data.
+Using an example of two plumbing organisations in London, he was able to demonstrate both good and bad meta data.

-Plumbforce did well because their Meta was:
+Plumbforce did well because their meta data was: